avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Energy line test
 ==================
 The Energy line test compares the results of the DFA simulation to a geometrical solution that is related to the total energy of the system.
-Solely considering coulomb friction this solution is motivated by the first principle of energy conservation along a simplified topography.
+Solely considering Coulomb friction this solution is motivated by the first principle of energy conservation along a simplified topography.
 Here friction force only depends on the slope angle.
 The analytical run-out is the intersection of the path profile with the alpha line defined by the friction angle.
 From the alpha line it is also possible to extract information about the flow mass averaged velocity at any time or